To Your Patients’ “Gut Health”: Become a Microbiome Manipulator

-There’s no doubt: the gut microbiome is the hottest topic in gastroenterology – and overall health – today.
-Now, as an increasing body of research reveals the links between gut health, diet and disease.
+There’s no doubt: the gut microbiome is a hot topic in health.
+An increasing body of research is revealing links between gut health, diet and disease.
 With this in mind, are you ready to become a “microbiome manipulator,” for your patients’ good health?

-We asked two leading experts our burning questions about the gut microbiome: Professor Nicholas Talley, who is a world-leading neurogastroenterologist Nicholas Talley, Pro Vice-Chancellor (Global Research) & Laureate Professor at the University of Newcastle, and Professor Mike Gidley, Director of the Centre for Nutrition and Food Sciences (CNAFS) at the University of Queensland – our burning questions.
+We asked two leading experts our burning questions about the gut microbiome: Professor Nicholas Talley, who is a world-leading neurogastroenterologist and Pro Vice-Chancellor (Global Research) & Laureate Professor at the University of Newcastle, and Professor Mike Gidley, Director of the Centre for Nutrition and Food Sciences (CNAFS) at the University of Queensland.

 Why is a healthy microbiome important?

-Says Prof Talley, “There’s a huge number of bacteria and other living organisms that are in the gut –and also just about everywhere in the body.
+Prof Talley says, “There’s a huge number of bacteria and other living organisms that are in the gut – and also just about everywhere in the body.
 We are now realising that these organisms are regulating our health, keeping us healthy – and are significantly relevant to numerous diseases.”

 What does a healthy microbiome look like?